vinirossa/software-engineering/design-patterns.md

 ### Visitor

-Defines a new operation to a class without change.
+Defines a new operation to a class without change it.

 ## Other Patterns